iferres/MLSTar/README.md

 `MLSTar` depends on [BLAST+](https://blast.ncbi.nlm.nih.gov/Blast.cgi?CMD=Web&PAGE_TYPE=BlastDocs&DOC_TYPE=Download) software, and must be installed in your `$PATH` prior to run this package.

+*Note: There seems to be incompatibility with MacOS X Mavericks 10.9.5.
+It was tested and works on MacOS>10.11.2 El Capitan.*

 Standard workflow
 -----------------